 Rapid Acquisition Fund (RAF): The RAF establishes a flexible means for the JRAC to rapidly respond in the current year to JUON and IWN from Combatant Commanders (COCOM).

-The JRAC reports directly to the Under Secretary of Defense (Acquisition, Technology and Logistics) (USD(AT&L)).
+The JRAC reports directly to the Under Secretary of Defense (Acquisition, and Sustainment) (USD(A&S)).

 - Commander originator recommends JUON & obtains approval of first General Officer (GO) in chain-of-command.